gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ## Usage

-Examples demonstrating the usage and consumption of the service broker framework can be found in the [examples](examples/) directory.
+You can find the examples that demonstrate the usage and consumption of the service broker framework in the [examples](examples/) directory.

 ### Create a simple service broker
 For simple use cases, you don't need to write any JavaScript code.
-You can start this package directly providing it the necessary configuration.
+You can start this package directly by providing it with the necessary configuration.

-The following sections describe the steps to create a simple service broker application using this framework.
+The following sections describe the steps to create a simple service broker application by using this framework.

 #### Prerequisites
-You will need the following:
+You need the following:
 - [Node.js](https://nodejs.org) v10 or later
 - Cloud Foundry [CLI](https://github.com/cloudfoundry/cli#downloads)
-- Access to a Cloud Foundry installation where you can login via CLI and push applications
+- Access to a Cloud Foundry installation where you can log in via CLI and push applications

 #### Configure npm registry
 ```sh